ntustison/PaperANTsX/Text/results.md

 segmentation and DKT parcellation are processed via 3-D U-net networks with attention gating [@Schlemper:2019aa] on image octant-based batches.
-We emphasize that a single model (\textcolor{blue}{as opposed to ensemble approaches where multiple models are employed}[@Li:2018aa]) was created for each of these steps and was used for all the experiments described below.
+We emphasize that a single model (\textcolor{blue}{as opposed to ensemble approaches where multiple models are used to produce the final solution}
+[@Li:2018aa]) was created for each of these steps and was used for all the experiments described below.

 ## Cross-sectional performance evaluation {-}